-IMPORTANT NOTE: For the 2023-2024 school year, several changes were made in the First Contact Survey.
+NOTE: For the 2023-2024 school year, several changes were made in the First Contact Survey.
 The status of all surveys will be Not Started.
 Teachers must start each student's survey anew, answering all required questions before submitting the survey.
 Each survey will take approximately 15-20 minutes to complete.

-- 16. Ensure the latest version of Kite® Student Portal is installed on the student's assessment device.
-Contact your technology personnel for help. - 17.
+- 14. Ensure that the most current Kite® Student Portal is installed on students' assessment devices.
+Contact your technology personnel for help. - 15.
 Become familiar with DLM practice activities and released testlets. - a.
 Access practice activities and released testlets using student demo accounts. - b.
-Check the compatibility of the students' assistive devices with Student Portal by allowing students ample time with practice activities and released testlets.
-Released testlets look like real testlets.
-If a student's assistive device does not work well with the released testlet, consult the technology staff or your assessment coordinator.
+Check compatibility of students' devices with Student Portal by allowing students ample time with released testlets.